RageTrade/subgraph/README.md

 - `update-subgraph.js `A script that, fetches and updates the latest contract metadata from `@ragetrade/sdk` and updates abi files and contract addresses and `subgraph.yaml` .

 - `schema.graphql`&#x20;
-  Describes all the enitities, and their fields, ie the data you want to fetch from the subgraph, also documents what each field is used for.
+  Describes all the entities, and their fields, ie the data you want to fetch from the subgraph, also documents what each field is used for.

 - `subgraph.yaml`
  The config for the entire project, it describes